alexandrecuer/sharebox/README.md

 ### Use Amazon S3 storage
 You may encounter difficulties due to some SSL defaults on your development machine.

-To override, create a file /config/initializers/paperclip.rb with the folowwing command
+To override, create a file /config/initializers/paperclip.rb with the following command
 ```
 OpenSSL::SSL::VERIFY_PEER = OpenSSL::SSL::VERIFY_NONE
 ```